TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 thing further about the nature or purpose or scope of those laws?
 We derive nontrivial statements indeed by considering the effectiveness of the representation of law, and the case of changing the law.
-Moreover, we say absolutly nothing about the law itself, but only ask which language can be considred as adequate for serving as a language for law, or more accurately, since the language specifics don’t matter, we seek for a logic that may soundly represent laws.
+Moreover, we say absolutely nothing about the law itself, but only ask which language can be considered as adequate for serving as a language for law, or more accurately, since the language specifics don’t matter, we seek for a logic that may soundly represent laws.
 We present three requirements from a logic for law (the “three laws of laws”) which will lead us to a certain logical formalism.
-We seek for a class of expressionsLthat is suitable for representing laws, and we now list some requirements fromL^26.
+We seek for a class of expressions L that is suitable for representing laws, and we now list some requirements from 𝓛 ^26.
 The first two requirements are very natural but pose a significant restriction on the required language:

-- Decidability: It shouldn’t take infinite time in order to answer whether some- thing is legal or not.
+- **Decidability**: It shouldn’t take infinite time in order to answer whether some- thing is legal or not.
 We require to always have the ability to get answers, and

 (^25) The necessity of the “undefined” value will be clear below.
 “Undefined” does not mean “unspecified”.